moby/moby/docs/extend/plugin_api.md

 The Plugin API is RPC-style JSON over HTTP, much like webhooks.

 Requests flow *from* the Docker daemon *to* the plugin.
-So the plugin needs to implement an HTTP server and bind this to the UNIX socket mentioned in the "plugin discovery" section.
+So the plugin needs to implement a HTTP server and bind this to the UNIX socket mentioned in the "plugin discovery" section.

 All requests are HTTP `POST` requests.